A second community liaison meeting will be held on 21 August 2017 to discuss the design prior to construction tendering.

 The appeal to Environment Court has now been resolved, and detailed design is being concluded.
 We have prepared a draft pre-construction communication and consultation plan to guide how AT will communicate with, and manage feedback from, key stakeholders on the project throughout this final stage of the design.

-We welcome comments on the plan's content until 19 June.
+Comments on the plan's content were open until 19 June.

 The independent planning commissioners' recommendation for a bridge to replace the Sarawia Street level crossing has been appealed.
 We are currently working with those who lodged the appeal to address their concerns.